tomkimpson/minimal-mistakes/_posts/2016-11-24-GW_for_maths_types.md

 where,

 $$ \ddot{Q}^{\mu\nu} = \int d^3x \rho(x^{\mu} x^{\nu} - \frac{1}{3}\delta^{\mu\nu}r^2)$$
-is the \textit{reduced quadrupole moment}.
+is the *reduced quadrupole moment*.
 Let's take a moment to think about what this is, and why it makes sense that GW are related to this moment.

 ## Multipoles <a name="multipole"></a>